Midwest Living July/August 2012 Recipes

 Strawberry and Mango Smoothies

-A little bit of honey sweetens a refreshing mixture of strawberries, mango, banana, and pineapple or orange juice in this easy blender drink.
+A little bit of honey sweetens a refreshing mixture of pineapple or orange juice blended with strawberries, mango and banana.

 This three-layer wonder stays extra moist thanks to butter and buttermilk.
 The blue-ribbon recipe is from Teresa Reese of Osceola, Nebraska.